 Can target all of a person's devices.
 The same script can target your iPhone, iPad, laptop, or any other device you use to check your messages.

 Include smishing links.
 Perhaps most importantly, spam texts can include harmful smishing links that install malware or lead to fake websites.
-Scammers can’t trick you into clicking a link on a phone call.

 Why are spam texts bad for businesses?

-Since many scammers act as legitimate businesses, spam texts can be especially problematic for the companies that are being impersonated.
-If a customer has a negative interaction with a scammer that they believe represents your legitimate business, they may continue to harbor negative opinions about your company — even if they later find out you had nothing to do with it.
-Once a business’s reputation is called into question, it may be difficult to regain customers’ trust.
+It's not just consumers who have to worry about their privacy — legitimate businesses are vulnerable to the same dangers.
+Since many scammers act as legitimate businesses, spam texts can be especially problematic for the companies being impersonated.
+If a customer has a negative interaction with a scammer they believe represents your business, they may harbor negative opinions about your company long afterward.

 Fortunately, top spam blockers like Robokiller offer comprehensive solutions for businesses and consumers alike.